austinmw312/rag-chatbot/README.md

 # RAG Chatbot Project

 Thanks for checking out my project!
-This is a Retrieval Augmented Generation (RAG) chatbot that can understand and discuss any documents you upload.
+This is a Retrieval Augmented Generation (RAG) chatbot that can understand and discuss any documents you upload, with support for dozens of document types.

 Try out out the deployed project [here](https://rag-chatbot-pearl.vercel.app/).